Transparency is a feature, not a footnote.

 | Endurance | Operational duration | Battery life from published specs | Linear: 0 hrs = 0, 8 hrs = 10 |

 The overall capability score is a weighted average of all non-null dimensions.
-Dimensions with missing data are excluded from the calculation rather than penalized.
-The weights reflect relative importance to real-world deployability.
+Dimensions with missing data are excluded rather than penalized.

 | Dimension | Weight | Rationale |